 - I was curious and wanted to see if it was a doable lifestyle change for me.
 Figured 2 weeks was a good amount of time to test it out.

-- I passed it, though not without forgiving myself for some mistakes.
-Like tiny fried eggs pieces on my vegetable fried rice.
-Fairly new and didn’t know what to watch out for.
+- I passed the 2 weeks trial, though not without forgiving myself for some beginners mistakes.
+Like tiny fried eggs pieces on my vegetable fried rice, I am prone to ordering out.
 I wasn’t going to pay for another food when I paid for one already.
+I don’t like to waste food, at my expense.
+Haha

 During the 14-day challenge, I logged in anything and everything I ate.